Are New Heat Pumps More Energy Efficient?

 How to Choose an Energy-Efficient Heat Pump

-If your budget only allows for a heat pump with lower ratings, don't fret!
-Even a new model with a lower rating is going to consume less energy than one that's 10 or 15 years old.
-Here's why.
+If your budget only allows for a heat pump with lower ratings, don’t fret!
+Even a new model with a lower rating is going to use less energy than one that’s 10 or 15 years old.
+Here’s why.

-• That number increased to 13 from 2006 to 2014.
+• That number went up to 13 from 2006 to 2014.

 • Today, a new heat pump must be at least 14 SEER.